nicolas-van/pygreen/README.markdown

     <p>Hello, my age is 28.</p>

-PyGreen can also exports all the files of you current folder after having the .html files processed by Mako.
+PyGreen can also export all the files of you current folder after having the .html files processed by Mako.
 To do so, type this command:

     pygreen gen <output_folder>